Steven-Grevera/ENC4265/manual.md

 ![image](https://github.com/user-attachments/assets/4424af56-4490-4af2-b8fd-793ba5d2aec6)
 *Figure 145: Image of an example of a light source in Shadow Corridor 2.
 Image Taken By: Steven Grevera*

 Across your designated corridor’s level, you might find various forms of interactable light sources.
-Turning these one will mark the area as explored by you and provide you with higher visibility in the area.
-However, what provides you with better visibility, may also provide the apparitions with higher visibility as well depending on the corridor 2.
-So keep this in my when deciding which lights to turn on.
+Turning these on will mark the area you explored and provide you with higher visibility in the area.
+However, what provides you with better visibility may also provide the apparitions with higher visibility as well depending on the corridor 2.
+So keep this in mind when deciding which lights to turn on.

 ## Trapdoors
 ![image](https://github.com/user-attachments/assets/a748c8e3-c6ce-4b18-93ec-fca64d4b2758)
 *Figure 146: Image of a trap door that hasn't been stepped on yet.
 Image Taken By: Steven Grevera*

-Trapdoors will spawn in the ground in rare occasions which lead to linked locations.
+Trapdoors will spawn in the ground on rare occasions, leading to linked locations.
 If you walk over one twice, you will fall through.
 However, if you walk over it once while being pursued by an Apparition, the Apparition that walks over it will fall through the trapdoor, saving you from the chase.
-If you fall through yourself, you will be teleported to the corresponding location connected with the trapdoor around the corridor which is randomly generated.
+If you fall through yourself, you will be teleported to the corresponding location connected with the trapdoor around the corridor, which is randomly generated.
 However, an Apparition that falls through will simply despawn.

 ![image](https://github.com/user-attachments/assets/28b9b655-317a-4a50-be55-d918cf8d4d12)
-*Figure 147: Image of where I trap door would lead if you fell through the one on the floor.
+*Figure 147: Image of where a trap door would lead if you fell through the one on the floor.
 Image Taken By: Steven Grevera*

 ![image](https://github.com/user-attachments/assets/25784aff-09eb-496d-8de8-2bd090d6f3a0)
 *Figure 148: Image of a trap door that has been damaged once due to being stepped on once.
 A second step on it will cause it to break.
 Image Taken By: Steven Grevera*